-CAP-XX is continuing to refine the products that it offers for the various IoT and other markets.
-The Company is introducing the Murata range of thin prismatic supercapacitors to address the space-constrained and/or power hungry needs of many IoT products.
-The Board expects the first Murata products to ship from the Company's new Seven Hills factory by the end of 2020.
-At a later stage, the Company plans to release the very thin DMH supercapacitor.
+CAP-XX is continuing to refine the products that it offers for the various IoT applications and other markets.
+The Company has introduced the Murata range of DMF and DMT thin prismatic supercapacitors to address the space-constrained and/or power-hungry needs of many IoT products.
+These products are already being shipped from the Company's new Seven Hills factory.
+The Company plans to commission and commence shipments of the very thin DMH supercapacitor by next year.
 At only 400 microns in thickness, the Board believes that this is the best performing supercapacitor in its class.

-The Company also plans to use its 3 Volt chemistry in all of the former Murata products.
+The Company also plans to use its 3 Volt chemistry in certain models of supercapacitors currently made in Malaysia.
+Assuming that sales of these 3 Volt products are as expected, the Company will eventually look to produce 3 Volt products on the DMF line at Seven Hills.
 The development of the 3 Volt product has been targeted to meet demand for small, inexpensive, energy efficient power solutions for thin wearables, key FOBs and other IoT devices, especially those using 3 Volt coin cell lithium ion batteries, such as the CR2032 battery.

 In the future, there is an opportunity to migrate this same 3 Volt technology into larger prismatic supercapacitors, automotive modules and other products for high-energy, high-power applications.
 As already noted, CAP-XX is concentrating on a small number of automotive opportunities.
-To further increase the Company's likelihood of success, the Board may pursue a strategy of partnering with automotive and military Tier-1/Tier-2 suppliers, through either a new license agreement or a joint venture, to supply the automotive markets.
+To further increase the Company's likelihood of success, the Board is investigating a strategy of partnering with automotive and military Tier-1/Tier-2 suppliers, through either a new license agreement or a joint venture, to supply the automotive markets.
 The Board believes that such partnerships will be beneficial for all parties involved.

-CAP-XX's existing licence agreements are further endorsements of the Company's strategy to develop substantial and recurring income from its intellectual property.
-Several other license agreements are at differing stages of negotiation.
-A significant additional benefit of the existing licencing agreements is that they validate CAP-XX's technology leadership in the field of supercapacitors and energy storage, and the potential for supercapacitors as a mainstream consumer electronics technology.
+The Company intends to continue using its intellectual property to develop additional substantial and recurring income.
+A significant benefit of the existing licencing agreements is that they validate CAP-XX's technology leadership in the field of supercapacitors and energy storage, and the potential for supercapacitors as a mainstream consumer electronics technology.
 Our licensees' product lines and sales activities are also increasing our exposure to markets and customers that were previously beyond the Company's reach.
 It is also important to note that the strategy of our licensees is to offer product ranges targeted at certain end markets.
-As such, none of them meet the product type or size requirements for all markets and all applications, leaving room for CAP-XX to supply these other markets directly using products made by CAP-XX and its contract manufacturers.
+As such, none of them meet the product type or size requirements for all markets and all applications, leaving scope for CAP-XX to supply these other markets directly using products made by CAP-XX and its contract manufacturers.

-There remain several additional opportunities for the Company to pursue additional licencing arrangements.
-Some of these have and may require the Company to enforce its patent rights through court action, as already noted.
+There remain several additional opportunities for the Company to pursue new licencing arrangements.
+Some of these are at differing stages of discussions.
+Others may require the Company to enforce its patent rights through court action, as already noted in the Chairman's statement.